erSubhashThapa/100daysofcode/r2-log.md

   > Note: by default, when executing the eslint command on a directory, only .js files will be linted.
 You will have to specify extra extensions with the --ext option.
 Example: eslint --ext .html,.js src will lint both .html and .js files in the src directory.

   I'm not sure what the `src` file should be in `eslint --ext .html,.js src`.
-I tried going out of my currect directory and selecting it like this:
+I tried a path that goes out of my currect directory and back in like this:

   `perfect_fit_meal Dashie$ eslint --ext .html,.js ../perfect_fit_meal`

   But that didn't work.
 Now sure what to put there.

-  I tried going out of the directory and adding it to the full path:
+  I tried going out of the directory and then using the full path:

   `Fri Apr 26 ~ Dashie$ eslint --ext .html,.js /Users/dashiellbark-huss/Documents/100daysofcode/perfect_fit_meal`